NVIDIA/NeMo/docs/source/nlp/nemo_megatron/positional_embeddings.rst

      - .. code::

           model.position_embedding_type='kerple'
-     - Kernelized Relative Positional Embedding for Length Extrapolation (KERPLE) :cite:`nlp-megatron-chi2022kerple` generalizes relative positional embeddings (RPE) by kernelizing positional differences using conditionally positive definite (CPD) kernels known for generalizing distance metrics.
+     - Kernelized Relative Positional Embedding for Length Extrapolation (KERPLE) :cite:`nlp-megatron-chi2022kerple` generalizes relative positional embeddings (RPE) by kernelizing positional differences using Conditionally Positive Definite (CPD) kernels known for generalizing distance metrics.
 They transform CPD kernels into positive definite (PD) kernels by adding a constant offset, which is absorbed during softmax normalization in the self-attention mechanism of transformers.
 This approach allows for a variety of RPEs that facilitate length extrapolation in a principled manner.

    * - **xpos**
      - .. code::